-In the context of disaster management, agent-based modeling is still relatively new, but a couple of innovative models have emerged in recent years.
-The ABM developed by Zagorecki et al. (2008) puts an explicit focus on information exchange and cooperation between organizations and conclude that more flexible communication and information sharing between agents leads to a more efficient response.
-It is especially notable that information sharing between lowest level agents is more efficient than only between high level agents (e.g., managers).
-This relates well to our assumption of "full information" where DMO agents have instant knowledge about the state of all disaster sites, which could be compared to a very flexible and efficient information sharing between agents.
-While Zagorecki et al. (2008) focus on one very specific aspect of disaster management, the model of Dawson et al. (2011) addresses flood incident management of an entire coastal town.
-Their model is very detailed and allows a variation of hazard and defense characteristics as well as evacuation strategies.
+In the context of disaster management, agent-based modelling is still relatively new, however a couple of innovative models

+- 15 have emerged in recent years.
+For example, Zagorecki et al. (2008) have developed an ABM focusing explicitly on information exchange and cooperation between organizations and conclude that more flexible communication and information sharing between agents leads to a more efficient response.
+It is especially notable that information sharing between lowest level agents is more efficient than only between high level agents (e.g. managers).
+This relates well to our assumption of "full information" where DMO agents have instant knowledge about the state of all disaster sites which could - 20 be compared to a very flexible and efficient information sharing between agents.
+While Zagorecki et al. (2008) focus on one very specific aspect of disaster management, Dawson et al. (2011) have developed a very detailed model of flood incident management to determine the risk of people being flooded under different hydrological and defense conditions and evacuation strategies.
 However, the model does only include citizens as agents and simulates their movement in response to flood warnings, not disaster management organizations.
-One strength of their model lies in the usage of only publicly available datasets so that the model is easily adaptable to other case sites.
+One strength of their model lies in the usage of only publicly - 25 available datasets so that the model is easily adaptable to other case sites.
 Even though less dependent on data, our model also only uses data from publicly accessible sources, facilitating an adaptation to a different regional setting.
-Including another case site that resembles a rural, upstream region would be a sensible next step.

-Besides a spatial adaptation, the modular setup of the ABM allows for an easy extension of regarding additional entities (e.g., management structures) or processes (e.g., evacuation).
-One planned extension of the model (with an existing prototype version) addresses a fairly recent process of change: the fast development of the internet and mobile communication technologies has made information exchange very easy and fast.
+Besides a spatial adaptation, the modular setup of the ABM allows for an easy extension of regarding additional entities (e.g. management structures) or processes (e.g. evacuation).
+One planned extension of the model (with an existing prototype version) addresses a fairly recent process of change: the fast development of the internet and mobile communication - 30 technologies has made information exchange very easy and fast.
 Moreover, the rise of social networks such as Facebook or Twitter has enabled civilians to exchange knowledge and organize relief efforts besides or in addition to official practices carried out by DMOs.
-This has been especially visible during the 2013 flood where a surge of so-called "free helpers" (ungebundene Helfer) that do not belong to any formal organization either followed the call for help or even organized themselves to help mitigating the consequence of the flood (DKKV, 2015, p.
+This has been especially visible during the 2013 flood where a surge of so called "unbound helpers" (ungebundene Helfer) that do not belong to any formal organization either followed the call for help or even organized themselves to help mitigating the consequence of the flood (DKKV, 2015, p.
 166 ff).
-However, this self-coordination can also have unanticipated effects when helpers betake themselves to wrong sites or carry out tasks single-handedly that might be unnecessary or impede other tasks.
+However, this self-coordination can also have unanticipated effects when helpers betake themselves to wrong sites or carry out tasks single-handed that might be unnecessary or impede other tasks.
 Furthermore, the response of unbound helpers did not have the same intensity in every region: bigger cities benefitted much more from the willingness to help, whereas small towns or rural regions depended much more on DMOs alone.
-Therefore, the next planned extension focuses on the effective coordination of unbound helpers to determine when such helpers are useful to enhance the performance of disaster management and when not.
-Furthermore, we would like to include the possibility of infrastructure breakdown (e.g., road closures, bridge collapse) that can have significant impact on the performance as well as on the attainability of certain protection goals.
-These extensions can contribute to making the model more realistic; still, the current model has already proven to be both a robust as well as illustrative tool to investigate the impact of change on disaster management and highlight which future conditions might put its performance at risk.
+Therefore, a next-planned extension focuses on the effective coordination of unbound helpers, to determine when such helpers are useful to enhance the performance of disaster management and when not.
+Furthermore, we would like to include the possibility of infrastructure breakdown (e.g. road closures, bridge collapse) that can have significant impact on the performance as well as the attainability of certain protection goals.
+These extensions can contribute to making the model more realistic, still the current model has already proven to be both a robust as well as illustrative tool to investigate the impact of change on disaster management and highlight which future conditions might put its performance at risk.